-Mass Customization (MC) is a business strategy that aims to sell products that are mass produced but are adapted to the needs of customers, with production near the standard production cost (Bruneo & Nielsen 2016).
-As a business model, it offers, along with customer responsiveness, significant cost advantages by eliminating inventory costs resulting from forecasting and purchasing (Anderson 2011).

-Bruneo & Nielsen 2016, who reviewed the researches in the field of MC, found little research on MC in small and medium-sized companies but pointed it has high potential.
-They explained many small and medium-sized companies produce a wide range of products in small quantities, there for MC is intuitive and attractive for them as a business model (Nieksen 2017).

-Koren et al. (2015), propose an advanced Pull model, an open platform that will allow for an individual mass production paradigm.
-In their proposal of individualized production - The manufacturer designs a platform with a variety of possible interfaces for new modules.
-The proposed sequence in their proposal is: designing a platform and a variety of interfaces by the manufacturer > selecting the platform by the consumer > selecting modules that match the platform by the consumer > designing the personal product > selling > production.
-They suggest that using individually optimized production and open platform principles will change existing business models and production models and lead to a sustainable industry that will allow for mass innovation.
-They also note that custom and individual production is possible thanks to the modular architecture and flexible production systems, such as Additive Manufacturing.
+Koren et al. (2015), propose an advanced Pull model, an open platform enabling individualized mass production.
+The proposed sequence in their proposal is: manufacturer design of a platform with multiple interfaces > consumer selection of platform > consumer selection of modules that match the platform > designing the personalized product > sale > production.
+They suggest that using individually optimized production and open platform principles will lead to a sustainable industry and innovation.
+They note customized production is enabled by modular architecture and flexible production systems, such as Additive Manufacturing.

-Research
+Research questions

-The initial research question was: how to sustain growth in a local manufacturing industry?
-To examine this issue, a case study of the footwear manufacturing industry in Israel was chosen.

-During the study, local market conditions, skills, habits, and perceptions, attitudes, barriers, needs, and pains were mapped.
-The impact of market conditions on local production was examined to identify the acute issues in the industry that could serve as a basis for creating opportunities for intervention.
-After analyzing the research data and mapping the industry, the research question became clearer: how can we preserve knowledge in the footwear manufacturing industry in Israel and leverage it to create new knowledge and sustainable economic practices that can compete in the global market?
+The initial research question was: how can growth be sustained in a local manufacturing industry?
+This issue is examined through a case study of the footwear manufacturing industry in Israel.
+Local market conditions, skills, habits, perceptions, attitudes, barriers, needs, and challenges are mapped.
+The impact of market conditions on local production is examined to identify issues that could serve as a basis for creating opportunities for intervention.
+After analyzing the research data and mapping the industry, the research question was modified to: how can we preserve knowledge in the footwear manufacturing industry in Israel and leverage it to create new knowledge and sustainable economic practices that can compete in the global market?

 Research Methodology

 The research methodology included interviews with 11 informants from the industry and three experts.
-The interviews were recorded, analyzed and processed by categorizing issues and categories.
-At the same time, a literary review was conducted, which accompanied the issues that arose from the field.
-In addition, global trends in the market were examined.
-The study sought to develop a deep understanding of the various users and the relationship between them in the case of the footwear industry in Israel.
+The interviews were recorded, analyzed, and categorized.
+A literature review was conducted on relevant issues in the field and global market trends.
+The study sought to deepen understanding of the various users and their relationships in the footwear industry in Israel.

-Due to prior professional knowledge of the researcher in the field in Israel, it was examined as a system divided into five main axes that correspond to the stages of footwear production: market, design, development (technical development of the product and its production stages), production (responsibility for the final product) and design training.
-These axes were chosen in order to obtain a broad perspective as possible due to the research being short-term.
-Informants were chosen based on different points of contact with the various delegates in relation to the size of the enterprise, place of production and seniority.
+The system is divided into five main axes corresponding to the stages of footwear production: market, design, technical development, production, and design training.
+These axes enable a broad perspective within the short research time.
+Informants represent different points of contact with various delegates in terms of enterprise size, place of production, and seniority.

-Variables before entering the field
+Variables prior to field research